 This extension gives you until October 15 to file your taxes.
 You will need to note what you already paid on the extension when you file your taxes later this year.

 If you don’t want to use those e-file platforms, you’ll need to submit a form to the IRS.
-Since it’s already Tax Day, your best option would be filing the form online through the e-file providers.
+Since it’s already Tax Day, your best option would be to file the form online through the e-file providers.

-Just a reminder, the main reason that you’re stressing about taxes is because companies like Intuit, which owns TurboTax, and H&R Block have lobbied heavily to quash any mention of a return-free program, or even for the IRS to invest in its own free-file system.
+Just a reminder, the main reason that you’re stressing about taxes is that companies like Intuit and H&R Block have lobbied heavily to quash any mention of a return-free program, or even for the IRS to invest in its own free-file system.

-So part of the reason we have this headache every year is because these large fintech companies are making too much money off the laborious nature of filling our taxes.
-Don’t want to be a downer, especially as you’ll likely be spending your lunch or evening today filling in last-minute forms.
-Instead think about green pastures, the horizon is just a thin pencil line separating earth and an ocean of blue sky.
-There’s no 1098 request box in sight.
-There’s only the soft, thrumming melodies of a violin plucking away on a nearby hill.
+So part of the reason we have this headache every year is that these large fintech companies are making too much money off the laborious nature of filing our taxes.
+Sorry for the downer, especially as you’ll likely be spending your lunch or evening today filling in last-minute forms.